 Please Check Summer Positions for what is still available.

 The leadership team impacts all areas of camp and provides support and guidance for each team.
 They supervise different teams with the heart of a servant and the mindset of unity among the SAMBICA family, while providing pastoral care for summer staff.
 They provide a level of accountability to promote excellence for the glory of God, while intentionally being discipled by the full time staff and discipling the summer staff around them.

 Counseling Supervisor (2):

 This position is responsible for the coordination & facilitation of daily Day Camp programming as well as the day-to-day operations of our Overnight Camp Programs.
 They must have good organizational and communication skills, as well as prior experience working with children, parents, and college aged students.
 These people will be training and discipling team members and overseeing daily administrative tasks relating to Day and Overnight Camp and will supervise and minister to all counseling staff.
 They must be flexible and adaptable, working with all areas of camp to provide the best experience for campers to hear about Jesus Christ.
 They will be serving in many different forms to provide the highest quality of excellence for the campers and team members.
 They must be willing and capable of dealing with parents and children concerning discipline and similar program issues.
-Weekly Wage: Starting at $200, plus room and board.
+Weekly Wage: $230, plus room and board.

 High School Program Supervisor (1):

 This position is responsible for the day-to-day operations of our High School Adventure and Serve Programs.
 This person will be serving alongside the students and mentors.
 He or she must have a desire to train and disciple team members as they face the challenges of high school ministry.
 This person will daily perform administrative tasks relating to the high school program, lead bible studies, speak to large groups and work in all areas of camp.
 Youth ministry leadership experience preferred.
-Weekly Wage: Starting at $200, plus room and board.
+Weekly Wage: $230, plus room and board.